There are several common scams in Shanghai targeting foreigners to be aware of.

 Much of this Shanghai crime is associated with the city’s nightlife: petty criminals often operate from Shanghai’s plethora of bars and nightclubs.
 If you wish to frequent such venues, make sure you choose reputable ones and are alert when arriving nearby or leaving late at night.

-China is a safer country than many, but it pays to know the common scams in China and other security risks you may face here, especially as a foreigner traveling or working here.
+China is a safer country than many, but it pays to know the common scams in China and other security risks you may face, especially as a foreigner traveling or working here.

-If you’d like to know more about how International SOS helps China expats and business travellers manage their travel security risks, visit www.internationalsos.com
+If you’d like to know more about how International SOS helps China expats and business travellers manage their travel security risks visit our website at: www.internationalsos.com

 Return to Shanghai Health and Safety homepage